MuhaddiMu/Idea-ReVue/README.md

 Feel free to come up with your intuition and update Todo list or let me welcome your PR 🎉

 ## Submit Issues 🐛
-Facing any Issues or weird behaviour(yes, apps behave)?
-Feel free to Open a [new issue](https://github.com/MuhaddiMu/Idea-ReVue/issues/new) and I will ideate on it where I went wrong.
+Facing any Issues or weird behavior(yes, apps behave)?
+Feel free to open a [new issue](https://github.com/MuhaddiMu/Idea-ReVue/issues/new) and I will ideate on it where I went wrong.

-## About Author 😎
+## About The Author 😎
 Cyber Security Researcher and Full Stack Developer.
-Vue, AWS & Laravel are my favourite weapons.
+Vue, AWS & Laravel are my favorite weapons.
 Make sure to check out my [GitHub](https://github.com/MuhaddiMu) I am on a journey to #365DaysOfCode <br />
 Feel free to say 👋 on Twitter [@MuhaddiMu](https://twitter.com/MuhaddiMu) and don't forget to land on [Muhaddis.Info](http://www.Muhaddis.Info) <br />
 Interested more about me?
 [Read 50  Random Facts About Me 😅](https://www.muhaddis.info/50-random-facts-about-me/)